 - The Mole: Zig Zagged Trope, see Red Herring Mole.

-- My Eyes Are Up Here: At the party where Atwell and Farrell first meet, she tries to get her cigarette lit by another man, but when he's too distracted to light it, she snaps, "If you want to look at my breasts, you should grow a few inches."
+- My Eyes Are Up Here: At the party where Atwell and Farrell first meet, she tries to get her cigarette lit by another man, but when he's too distracted to light it, she snaps, "If you want to look down my dress, you should grow a few inches."

-- Only a Flesh Wound: Averted - Farrell takes a knife wound to the forearm courtesy of some thugs and is noticeably impaired by it.
+- Only a Flesh Wound: Averted - Farrell takes a knife wound to the forearm courtesy of some thugs and is impaired by it, becoming visibly lightheaded due to blood loss in the Pentagon hallway.

 - Race Against the Clock: Thanks to the agonizingly slow Enhance Button, Farrell knows almost to the second how long he has before he's implicated.
 He manages to buy himself some extra time by convincing the guy running it to mess with the parameters.